Learning Models of Individual Behavior in Chess: Introduction

 \section{Introduction}

-The advent of machine learning systems that surpass human ability in various domains raises the possibility of humans learning from and productively interacting with them.
-However, such human-AI collaboration is made difficult by the fact that many machine learning systems behave very differently from humans.
-The actions, techniques, or styles that work well for AI may not translate to how humans operate.
-To bridge this gap, a natural idea is to focus on characterizing human behavior — instead of approximating optimal policies in a given domain, learning to approximate \emph{human} policies.
-Developing an ability to model human behavior in this way could provide a path toward building algorithmic learning tools that can effectively guide people to performance improvements, or machine learning systems that humans can more easily collaborate with to achieve a shared goal.
+The advent of machine learning systems that surpass human ability in various domains raises the possibility that people could learn from and interact with superhuman AI.
+However, such human-AI interaction is currently made difficult by the fact that algorithmic agents typically behave very differently from humans.
+The actions, techniques, or styles that work well for AI often do not translate to how people think.
+How can we construct AI models in a superhuman domain that people can actually benefit from?
+To bridge this gap, a natural idea is to focus on characterizing human behavior---instead of approximating optimal policies in a given domain, learning to approximate \emph{human} policies.
+Developing the ability to model human behavior in this way could provide a path toward building algorithmic learning tools that can guide people to performance improvements, or machine learning systems that humans can more easily collaborate with to achieve a shared goal.

-In recent work, researchers have made progress towards this objective in an ideal model system: chess~\cite{anderson2017assessing,maiakdd}.
-Chess has a number of attractive properties as a domain to pursue these questions in.
+Recent progress has been made towards this objective in the ideal model system of chess~\cite{anderson2017assessing,maiakdd}.
+There are a number of properties that make chess an attractive domain to pursue these questions in.
 First, chess AI definitively surpassed human chess-playing ability in 2005, yet millions of people still play it.
-There are billions of games played online each year, in each of which people face dozens of decision-making situations, and the actions they take and how long they take to make them are digitally recorded.
-And it has been a leading indicator in AI and machine learning for decades; most recently, AlphaZero revolutionized algorithmic game-playing with a novel deep reinforcement learning framework.
-In~\cite{maiakdd}, McIlroy-Young et al. trained an AlphaZero-like framework on millions of human games to characterize human behaviour in chess, where the objective is to predict which move the player will make.
-By training several models, each on a subset of games limited to a coarse skill level, this approach captures human behavior in chess at different levels of strength.
+There are billions of games played online each year, in which people face dozens of decision-making situations per game, and every action they take is digitally recorded.
+Chess has also been a leading indicator in AI and machine learning for decades.
+Recently, AlphaZero revolutionized algorithmic game-playing with a novel deep reinforcement learning framework.
+Subsequent work trained Maia, an AlphaZero-like framework, on millions of human games to predict which move a player of a given skill level will make~\cite{maiakdd}.
+By training several models, each on a subset of games limited to a coarse skill level, this approach captures aggregate human behavior in chess at different levels of strength.
+And by modeling human decision-making behavior in a domain where algorithms are already dominant, we can begin to tighten the connection between typical human behavior and superhuman AI.